aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     ],
 ```

-Note that I have added a third connection named 'session' and that I have changed all three connections to use different `prefix` setting instead of different `database` settings.
+Note that I have added a third connection named `session`.

-This is because I want to make these settings compatible with working with Redis cluster servers in production.
-Redis clusters only support a single database so prefix is used instead to separate the redis, cache and session keys.
-The prefix setting value will automatically get prepended to the redis keys used by the Laravel application.

-#### Step 2 - Add a SESSION_CONNECTION setting to the .env file
+### Step 5 - Add a SESSION_CONNECTION setting to the .env file

 Add a SESSION_CONNECTION to select the 'session' connection we added in the previous section